grafana/loki/docs/sources/fundamentals/architecture/distributor.md

 ---
 # Distributor Component

-This document builds upon the information in the [Loki Architecture](./) page.

 Distributors are stateless and communicate with ingesters via [gRPC](https://grpc.io).
 The quantity of distributors can be increased or decreased as needed.

 ## Where does it live?